koding/koding/Readme.md

   * Use fullpath in arguments, without ~.
   * Mounting on an existing folder won't overwrite contents, but they won't be visible while Fuse is running.
+  * Use `tar -cvf fuseklient_OSX.tar fuseklient Readme.md` and upload to Github releases for distribution.
   * If you get `Device not configured` when trying to access mount when daemon is not running: do `diskutil unmount force <folder>`.
   * If you get `mount point <folder> is itself on a OSXFUSE volume`, do `diskutil unmount force <folder>`.
   * Not tested on Linux yet, will be supported by 1.0.
+  * See https://github.com/jacobsa/fuse for more information.